worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 });
 ```

-Here we're using our `pointAt` function again, but this time we're looking for the rocket end of the ship rather than its nose.
+Here we're using our `pointAt` function again, but this time we're looking for the rocket end of the ship, rather than its nose.
 We use our `thrust_animation` array in conjunction with the player's `animation_frame` value to figure out which rocket image to draw.

 To actually make the rocket animate (i.e. cycle through animation frames), we'll use Kaboom's [`loop`](https://kaboomjs.com/#loop) timer, and create a callback that changes the animation frame every 0.1 seconds.
 Add the following code: